 The term "intellectual property" or "IP" refers to creations of the mind.
 Although such creations are often intangible, they may have commercial and strategic value.
 Intellectual property, once formalized in the form of a patent, registered design, or trade mark, is therefore treated in business as an asset on the balance sheet and has a monetary value associated with it.
 Irrespective of your type of business, it is most likely that your business has generated intellectual property (patents, registered designs, trade marks, copyright) of value through the creativity of the individuals in the business.
 It is of utmost importance for individuals and businesses alike to take steps to protect their intellectual property (patents, trade marks, copyright) and then to exploit the commercial and strategic value of the intellectual property.

 Do I have Intellectual Property?

 In exercising your creativity, you will most likely generate concepts which are new and which, although intangible, are valuable to you or your company.
 These may include customer lists, standard operating procedures, a new logo that you have designed, or an invention.
 If these forms of IP meet certain requirements, they will be eligible for protection and hence may contribute to an even greater extent to helping you or your company grow.

 Protection of Intellectual Property

-Apart from the traditional forms of engineering and gadget-type inventions, our patent practice is specialized to deal with inventions on the cutting edge of technology, such as Biotechnology Patents, Bioinformatics Patents, Biochemistry Patents, Nano-technology Patents, Telecommunications Patents, Computer technology Patents, and Software Patents.
-These are fields in which the generation of IP (patents, trade marks, copyright) in the form of patents are essential to successfully compete against more established players.
+Apart from the traditional forms of engineering and gadget-type inventions, our patent practice is specialized to deal with inventions on the cutting edge of technology, such as Biotechnology, Bioinformatics, Biochemistry, Nano-technology, Telecommunications, Computer technology and Software Patents.